-UAE security forces, alongside eight other nations, have employed a joint simulation exercise that aims to prevent criminals from exploiting advanced technologies for illicit activities, including human and arms trafficking.
+UAE security forces, alongside eight nations, have employed a joint simulation exercise that aims to prevent criminals from exploiting advanced technologies for illicit activities, including human and arms trafficking.

-Organised by the General Secretariat of the International Security Alliance, headquartered in Abu Dhabi, ISALEX 3.0 includes the participation of forces from Bahrain, Slovakia, Senegal, France, Spain, Italy, Morocco, and Singapore.
+Organised by the General Secretariat of the International Security Alliance, headquartered in Abu Dhabi, ISALEX 3.0 includes the participation of forces from Bahrain, Slovakia, Senegal, France, Spain, Italy, Morocco and Singapore.

 Held in Bahrain, the exercises simulate real-world criminal tactics used by gangs and networks, where participants employ innovative data collection techniques, artificial intelligence tools, and smart simulation systems to tackle solutions.